 Also, consider putting together a “Status Light Registry” for your organization that clearly outlines what the red, yellow, or green status lights mean.
 As we mentioned earlier, if you don’t define what each color means, each person will define it themselves and you’ll lack the uniformity you need to make your reports impactful.
 A dedicated reference resource will help solve this problem.

 Once you’ve worked through the rollout plan, it’s time to determine what each status light will mean to your organization.
 What should a green status light mean?
 At AchieveIt, we consider green items ‘on track.’
 A green status light lets the world know that there’s “nothing to see here.”
 If you only have an hour scheduled with your colleagues, don’t spend the majority of that time talking about what’s working well, focus on the items that are impeding your ability to execute.

 You should still review green items from time to time to ensure people receive the credit they deserve for a job well done.
 These sessions are particularly helpful to see if you can learn anything from the project that you can apply to other parts of the business.

 It all boils down to what you won’t talk about in a meeting versus what you will talk about.
-We all know the feeling of sitting in a status update meeting where you go around the room asking people for what happened last week.
-It’s time consuming and it never leaves enough time for everyone to talk about the areas of the business that need the most attention.
-Using the green status light this way allows your strategic plan to become your de facto meeting manager, since you’ll focus only on items marked yellow or red.
+We all know the feeling of sitting in a status update meeting where you go around the room asking people about what happened last week.
+It’s time-consuming and it never leaves enough time for everyone to talk about the areas of the business that need the most attention.
+Using the green status light this way allows your strategic plan to become your de facto meeting manager since you’ll focus only on items marked yellow or red.

 When Things Go Awry: The Yellow Status Light